FF-Remote-Control/FF-Remote-Control/README.md

     endfunction
     nmap <leader>r :call ReloadFirefox()<CR>

-x.x.x.x should be replaced with actual IP of the machine running Firefox.
-If FireFox is running on the same machine as VIM, you may use 127.0.0.1.
+`x.x.x.x` should be replaced with actual IP of the machine running Firefox.
+If FireFox is running on the same machine as VIM, you may use `127.0.0.1`.

-With the above, pressing leader_key followed by r should cause the Firefox page with the plugin activated to be refreshed.
+With the above, pressing <kbd>leader</kbd> followed by <kbd>r</kbd> should cause the Firefox page with the plugin activated to be refreshed.
 Of course, this is my key mapping and you're free to choose a different mapping, one that fits you best.